wyang007/wyang007.github.io/README.md

 two faclities are available to all US ATLAS physicists and computer scientists.
 <span id="dots">...</span><span id="more">They are
+orgniazed and managed to support US ATLAS users' need on computing resources, including login, run interactive and batch jobs, access ATLAS data, store private data, etc.

+These two
-orgniazed and managed to support US ATLAS users' need on computing resources, including login, run interactive and batch jobs, access ATLAS data, store private data, etc.<p> These two facilities also support tools specific for users analysis, including ATLAS/CERN software in [CVMFS](cvmfs), Grid middleware, Rucio clients, Machine Learning packages, MPI, Jupyter Lab with PyROOT, Xcache with auto data discovery, GPUs, etc. <p>The two facilites are backed by staffs to support software environment, unix systems and storages.</span><p> <button onclick="myFunction('dots', 'more', 'myBtn')" id="myBtn">Read more</button>
+facilities also support tools specific for users analysis, including ATLAS/CERN software in [CVMFS](cvmfs), Grid middleware, Rucio clients, Machine Learning packages, MPI, Jupyter Lab with PyROOT, Xcache with auto data discovery, GPUs, etc.
+The two facilites are backed by staffs to support software environment, unix systems and storages.</span>

+<button onclick="myFunction('dots', 'more', 'myBtn')" id="myBtn">Read more</button>

 Instruction to login to `www.doe.com`: